microsoft/nni/docs/en_US/Compression/AutoCompression.rst

 The main differences are as follows:

 * Use a generator to help generate search space object.
-* Need to provide the model to be compressed, and the model should have already pre-trained.
+* Need to provide the model to be compressed, and the model should have already been pre-trained.
 * No need to set ``trial_command``, additional need to set ``auto_compress_module`` as ``AutoCompressExperiment`` input.

 Generate search space